kubernetes/ingress-nginx/README.md

 | v0.47.0               | 1.21, 1.20, 1.19       | 3.13.5         |  1.20.1       |
 | v0.46.0               | 1.21, 1.20, 1.19       | 3.13.2         |  1.19.6       |

-# Get Involved
+## Get Involved

+Thanks for taking the time to join our community and start contributing!

+- This project adheres to the [Kubernetes Community Code of Conduct](https://git.k8s.io/community/code-of-conduct.md).
+By participating in this project, you agree to abide by its terms.

-- **Contributing**: Pull requests are welcome!
+- **Contributing**: Contributions of all kind are welcome!

+  - Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for information about setting up your environment, the workflow that we expect, and instructions on the developer certificate of origin that we require.

-  - Read [`CONTRIBUTING.md`](CONTRIBUTING.md) and check out [help-wanted](https://github.com/kubernetes/ingress-nginx/labels/help%20wanted) issues.
+  - Check out the [open issues](https://github.com/kubernetes/ingress-nginx), especially [help-wanted](https://github.com/kubernetes/ingress-nginx/labels/help%20wanted) ones.

   - Submit github issues for any feature enhancements, bugs or documentation problems.
+Please make sure to read the [Issue Reporting Checklist](https://github.com/kubernetes/ingress-nginx/blob/master/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
+Issues not conforming to the guidelines **may be closed immediately**.

-- **Support**: Join to [Kubernetes Slack](http://slack.kubernetes.io/) in the [#ingress-nginx-users](https://kubernetes.slack.com/messages/CANQGM8BA/) channel to ask questions to get support from the maintainers and other users.
+- **Support**: Join the the [#ingress-nginx-users](https://kubernetes.slack.com/messages/CANQGM8BA/) channel inside the [Kubernetes Slack](http://slack.kubernetes.io/) to ask questions or get support from the maintainers and other users.

   - The [github issues](https://github.com/kubernetes/ingress-nginx/issues) in the repository are **exclusively** for bug reports and feature requests.

 - **Discuss**: Tweet using the `#IngressNginx` hashtag.

-## Issues

-Please make sure to read the [Issue Reporting Checklist](https://github.com/kubernetes/ingress-nginx/blob/master/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
-Issues not conforming to the guidelines **may be closed immediately**.

 ## License